maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 }
 ```

-> As a detail, the task group schedule entities structs are replicated on CPUs, but represent a single task group on the local CPU.
+> As a detail, the task group schedule entities are per-CPU structures, and they represent a task group on the local CPU.
 Instead, runqueues represent per-CPU structures.
-E.g. `tg->load_avg` is atomic, `tg->shares` replicated.
+I.e. `tg->load_avg` is atomic, `tg->shares` replicated.

 This is done to treat fairly entities of a group, and recursively through groups and tasks at all levels of the hierarchy!